jonbobcar/docs/docs/semi-assembly/wiring/index.md

   ![](images/cable-harness-placement-1.JPG)
   ![](images/cable-harness-placement-2.JPG)

 7. Screw two M5x10mm socket head screws through the mounting holes in the cable chain and into the `front-drag-chain-mount`.
+(This may be a tight fit.)
 If you notice that a cable chain clip pops out at any point, it can easily be pressed right back into place.
   ![](images/screw-chain-front.JPG)
   ![](images/chain-clip-pop.JPG)
   ![](images/chain-clip-set.JPG)